gleam-lang/website/book-src/tour/custom-types.md

 }
 ```

-It's a simple custom type with a constructor that takes no arguments at all!
+It's a simple custom type with constructors that takes no arguments at all!
 Use it to answer yes/no questions and to indicate whether something is `True`
 or `False`.